Emergency Medicine Witness Case

 Furthermore, it is my professional opinion that Dr. primary care physician, deviated from the standard of care by:

 - Failed to refer for the evaluation and treatment with diagnosis of advanced COPD.
 More likely than not within a reasonable degree of medical certainty had.
-Dr. referred Mr. for pulmonary consultation the patient’s lunch cancer would have been identified and treated at an earlier stage.
+Dr. Brad referred Mr. John for pulmonary consultation the patient’s lung cancer would have been identified and treated at an earlier stage.

 - If the facts in discovery demonstrate that Dr. in fact received the CT chest report dated the following deviations occurred: